ClaudiaLapalme/concoordinates/README.md

 Note: `sonar-scanner` does NOT work.
 It will fail to exclude the excluded files.

+### API keys setup

+Note: api keys and the client id are available through the credentials section of your google-cloud-platform account.

+1. From project repository, in src/index.html replace <GOOGLE_API_PLACEHOLDER> with your google api key.
+2. From project repository, in src/environments/environment.ts replace <API_KEY> and <CLIENT_ID> with your own api key and client id.
+3. From project repository, in src/environments/environment.prod.ts replace <API_KEY> and <CLIENT_ID> with your own api key and client id.

 ### Android setup

 Note: Use vscode to program.
 Android is just to launch the app on a mobile android device